wyntau/passport-weixin/README.md

 ## passport-weixin
-passport oauth2 strategy for weixin
+passport oauth2 strategy for weixin and weapp

 ### Install